What are my Rights if my Parent Died Without a Will?

 What are some alternatives to a contested administration?

-At times, it may be more economical to just agree to serve as co-administrators with a bond then to go forward with a contested administration.
+At times when a person died without a Will, it may be more economical to just agree to serve as co-administrators with a bond than to go forward with a contested administration.
 Alternatively, it may make sense to allow the Public Administrator to administer the estate.
 Note that the Public Administrator may take longer.
 The Public Administrator usually also gets statutory fees and commissions, as well as fees for their attorneys and this will reduce the size of the estate available for distribution.
 It may also make sense to just come to a stipulation of settlement surrounding rights and obligations of the fiduciaries.

 I have represented individuals in connection with the disqualification of an executor or administrator in Surrogate’s Court.
 Please feel free to contact me to discuss your situation.